JSCSJSCS/home-assistant.github.io/source/developers/hassio/addon_tutorial.markdown

  - Click on your add-on to go to the add-on details page.
  - Install your add-on
  - Start your add-on
- - Refresh the logs of your add-on, you should now see "Hello world!" in your logs.
+ - Refresh the logs of your add-on.
+ - You should now see "Hello world!" in your logs.

 <p class='img'>
 <img src='/images/hassio/tutorial/addon_hello_world_logs.png' />